What are the box office hours?

 What is your current season?

-Our tours and classes are held every Saturday, rain or shine.
+Our current tours are held every Saturday, rain or shine, year round.

 – Back Bay—Saturdays at 10:15 a.m

 Yes they are!
 We suggest children 10 and older join us because of the length of the tour, but all are welcome!